scottish-government-design-system/designsystem.gov.scot/components/accordion/index.md

 Use of the accordion list should be based on user needs.
 For example, an accordion could be used when it’s expected users would only need to view one or two items from a longer list of distinct content options.

-Some other things:
+Other considerations:
 * opened content remains open until closed by the user, even when other content in the accordion list is opened
-* an accordion list should not be nested inside another accordion list
+* an accordion list cannot be nested inside another accordion list

 ## Why we use this component